 Why is reliability so important?

 It's all about trust.
-For people that worked in these rural remote areas, they know what I mean.
+If you also have Africa experience in rural remote areas, you know what I mean.
 In the African rural communities, a handpump is often the only source of clean & safe water, especially in the dry season.
 Keep in mind that people do not only use the water for drinking, but also for irrigation and small livestock, for food security and some extra income.
 That means when the pump breaks down, everything falls apart; the crops dry out, the animals struggle and people loose time and energy to walk many kilometers to find the nearest handpump that still works, or go fetching water in the river, which is often polluted.

 What makes the BluePump so special?

-(1) First and foremost, the BluePump was developed using field performance data of all current handpumps on the market.
-We have to acknowledge that without this information huge we could never achieve the success that we have now.
-It is indeed much more easy to improve upon an existing design, than designing a pump from scratch.
+(1) First and foremost, the BluePump was developed to last a life-time, solving water problems.
+To do so, we could use field performance data of all current handpumps on the market.
+We have to acknowledge that without this information we could never have achieved the success that we have now.
+It is indeed much more easy to improve upon existing designs, than designing a pump from scratch.

-(2) Secondly, every detail in the design had a focus on durability, not in reducing the cost of the pump itself.
-We strongly believed that sustainability is a function of reducing OPEX (operational costs), not of reducing CAPEX (manufacturing cost).
+(2) Secondly, every detail in the design has an uncompromised focus on durability, not on reducing the cost of the pump itself.
+We strongly believed that sustainability is the result of reducing OPEX (operational costs), not by reducing CAPEX (manufacturing cost).

 The BluePump design was born in Africa; straight forward, strong & durable.